lorin1999/pet/introspection/introspection.md

 Invoking any of those actions with the cursor over a piece of code will provide more insight about that object.

 You can query this information directly from the search popups to inspect the objects.
+As an example: If you want to know what you project contains to do with files you just type "file" in the "Search Everywhere" popup and get offered the file builtin, you can scroll down to that entry and invoke the Quick Documentation action and you see the documentation including a link to the external documentation on the web.

+## Auto Completion

+Code completion is actually also a form of introspection that helps you figuring out what you can do with the objects in your code.
+Pycharm has basic and SmartType completion.I don't quite get the smart in smartType it just offers you lots of types.
+Autocompletion is [quite versatile](https://www.jetbrains.com/help/pycharm/5.0/auto-completing-code.html?origin=old_help).

-You can even use code completion and these query features in this markdown document:
+You can even use completion and query features in this markdown document:

 ```python
 import collections

 collections.Hashable
 ```

-### Example

-If you want to know what you project contains to do with files you just type "file" in the "Search Everywhere" popup and get offered the file builtin, you can scroll down to that entry and invoke the Quick Documentation action and you see the documentation including a link to the external documentation on the web.

 ## Further resources